cedcox/rhasspy-watch/README.md

 # rhasspy-watch

-Tool for dynamic display of Rhasspy MQTT messages with recording and query functionalities.
+Rhasspy-watch is a tool for dynamic display of Rhasspy MQTT messages with recording and query functionalities.

-text messages are saved on json format.
-Audio streaming are saved in .wav format . so you can listen again to what was recorded by the microphone and sent to the ASR !
+Text messages are saved in json format and audio streaming are saved in .wav format.
+So you can listen again to what was recorded by the microphone and sent to the ASR !

 ![Alt Text](https://nsm09.casimages.com/img/2020/04/30//20043002134924155416769151.png)